 If you want a seriously powerful, seriously impressive sound, then look no further.
 You get plenty of volume and weight but don't be thinking this speaker can't also do subtle – it's a highly-accomplished wireless speaker, whatever you throw at it.
 Add in multi-room connectivity and the option to extend the Audio Pro family and you have an enticing, excellent high-end speaker.

 Devialet doesn't do subtle, simple, or understated.
 The Silver Phantom is the optimum example of its wireless speaker design.
 Packing huge amounts of power inside a sleek cabinet complete with side-firing drivers, it can go louder than the average motorbike and thankfully sounds much sweeter on the ears.

 And it's not just a pretty face.
-The Silver Phantom is well-specified with AirPlay, Spotify Connect and multi-room options, and delivers possibly the best sound we’ve heard from an AirPlay speaker – bolder, bigger and louder than its size would suggest.
+The Silver Phantom is well-specified with AirPlay, Spotify Connect and multi-room options, and delivers one of the best performances we’ve heard from an AirPlay speaker – bolder, bigger and louder than its size would suggest.